d0rianb/rtf-parser/README.md

 ```

 An `RtfDocument` is composed with :
-- the **header**, containing among others the font table and the encoding.
+- the **header**, containing among others the font table, the color table and the encoding.
 - the **body**, which is a `Vec<StyledBlock>`

 A `StyledBlock` contains all the information about the formatting of a specific block of text.